• Skip to primary navigation

 • The canning process is a little too complicated for me, so I always store my jams in glass jars in the refrigerator.
 This jam can even be frozen, which is why I sometimes refer to my jam as a freezer jam.
 If stored in the freezer, it needs to be thawed in the fridge before using it.

-• But before spooning the jam into the jars, wash the jars with warm soapy water.
+• Before spooning the jam into jars for storage, wash the jars with warm soapy water.
 And then heat them up slightly in your oven.
 Too much heating can result in cracked jars.
 So it is important to keep a tab of the jars in the oven.

 • Alternatively, place the clean jam jars in a pot filled with hot water.
 Let them sit there for a few minutes (make sure the hot water does not get into the jars when doing this).
 Once the jars are warmed up, pour the fresh jam in.
 Place the lid on, and store the jars of jam in the refrigerator.